valentina98/DL2_InstanceDiffusion/blogpost.md

 In contrast, diffusion models, such as Denoising Diffusion Models (DDPMs) and score-based generative models (SGMs), work by progressively adding noise to an image and are only learning to reverse the process to generate samples.
-This allows for a more iterative and refined image generation.
-This approach enhances image quality and provides better control over the generation process.
+This allows for a more iterative and refined image generation and additionally enhances image quality and provides better control over the generation process.

 #### Conditioned Diffusion Models

-Recent advancements in diffusion models have focused on conditioning mechanisms to control the generation process in specific ways.
+Most recent advancements in diffusion models have focused on conditioning mechanisms to control the generation process in specific ways.
 Notable works include GLIGEN [3] and ControlNet [4].
 GLIGEN supports controlled image generation using similar conditions like bounding boxes [3].
 However, it requires a separate model for each type of input, therefore increasing complexity and limiting flexibility.
 ControlNet on the other hand adds semantic segmentation masks to guide the image generation [4].
 Similar to GLIGEN, this model also struggles with handling multiple input types simultaneously.